jeonghanlee/epicsarchiverap-env/README.md

 ### Tomcat 9

-Apache Tomcat 9 is utilized in this environment primarily for its **templating capabilities and to provide an execution path for specific application components or scripts**, rather than being run as a continuous service container for web applications.
+In this environment, Apache Tomcat 9 is used as a source for essential Java libraries (like the Servlet API) and provides a structured directory layout.
+It is primarily used as a build-time dependency and is not run as a continuous service for hosting the web applications.

 ```
 # Set or display Tomcat-specific variables used in the build process